 You might also like

-Let’s build intuition with examples.
 We can think of cascades as passing on something from one step to the next.
-Scroll to the next section as soon as you feel you’ve grasped the idea.
+Scroll to the next section when you’ve grasped the idea.

 This is a game of passing on what you hear to your neighbour.
 In the end, you compare what you heard with what the first person said.
 It’s amusing because the end is usually very different from the beginning.